hemantsarthak/tekify.tk/README.md

-# Tekify.tk
+# Tekify.cc
-Visit tekify.tk for live preview or see my project portfolio.
+Visit tekify.cc for live preview or see my project portfolio.
 Have a great day!